openshift/jenkins-plugin/README.md

 # openshift-jenkins-buildutils
 As set of Jenkins plugins that operate on OpenShift.

-The set includes these Jenkins "build steps", selectable from the `Add build step` pull down available on any project's configure page:
+Included are Jenkins "build steps", which you can select from the `Add build step` pull down available on any project's configure page:

 1) "Perform builds in OpenShift": performs the equivalent of an `oc start-build` command invocation, where the build logs are echoed to the Jenkins plugin in real time; in addition to confirming whether the build succeeded or not, the plugin will look to see if a deployment config specifying a non-zero replica count existed, and if so, confirm whether the deployment occurred